Picture hanger for fabric cubicle walls - uses paperclips

 cults3d

-I work in a cube farm, and the cube walls are fabric.
-There's something behind the fabric which sorta holds a thumbtack, but it doesn't hold it well.
-I've got several paintings and pictures up on my cube wall, and every now and they have to rig it up with thumbtacks and hope it stays.
-Finally I decided to come up with something a bit more secure.
-These small pieces have a cutout through which you can pass pieces of most small to medium sized paperclips, which you can then push into the fabric at an angle and create a nice, secure connection to the wall.
-I've found that the best results are when the paperclip is angled down into the fabric, and the single-sided pieces have holes on the top and bottom so they can be flipped over and used on both the top and bottom of paintings.
-If you cut a paper clip along the two long edges, you can create three uneven U-shaped clips which will pass through these parts and go into the wall.
-That means one paper clip can hang three holders.
-Single sided holders print bottom up, the double sided holders print laying on their side.
-What seems to work best for me is to hold the holder in place with the paperclip inserted but not sticking out the back yet, and then use a small pair of pliers to push the paperclip through the hole so it sticks into the fabric.
+I spend my days working within a fabric-walled cube farm, where something behind each wall holds a thumbtack precariously in place.
+Despite having several paintings and pictures up on my wall, they constantly require reattachment using thumbtacks, which don't always hold securely.
+To resolve this issue, I came up with an innovative solution involving small pieces with a cutout through which paperclips can be passed at an angle to secure them to the wall.
+The best results are achieved when the paperclip is angled downwards into the fabric.
+I found that single-sided holders, printed bottom-up, have holes on both the top and bottom, allowing them to be flipped over for use on both the top and bottom of paintings.
+Conversely, double-sided holders need to be printed while lying on their side.
+By cutting a paper clip along its two long edges, three uneven U-shaped clips can be created, which will pass through these parts and secure into the wall.
+This allows one paper clip to hold up to three holders.
+To assemble each holder, I place it in position with the paperclip inserted but not sticking out yet, then use a small pair of pliers to push the paperclip through so it sticks securely into the fabric.

 With this file you will be able to print Picture hanger for fabric cubicle walls - uses paperclips with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Picture hanger for fabric cubicle walls - uses paperclips.